Schramm Inc.: Company History

 The company was founded in 1900 by Chris Schramm.
 It originally manufactured portable air compressors, before switching to rotary drilling rigs in the 1950s.
 Dick Schramm, who began working for the family business as a manufacturing engineer in 1961, worked his way up the ranks to become President of the company in 1985.
 He is currently the company Chairman.

 In 2015, Schramm acquired Western Australia's AirDrill and AirDrill Hammers and Bits, manufacturers of RC (reverse circulation) hammers and drilling bits.
 In 2020, Schramm launched a joint venture with Hardwick Machinery in Salt Lake City, Utah, to bolster its global aftermarket service and support operations.

 On 13 February 2023, a workplace fatality occurred at Schramm Australia's headquarters in Welshpool, Western Australia.
-Worksafe WA are investigating whether Schramm's negligence contributed to the fatality and whether prosecutions can be commenced against the company and its officers.
+Worksafe WA are investigating whether Schramm's negligence contributed to the fatality.
 Following the fatality, on 22 February 2023, the company appointed Administrators over its Australian entities, AirDrill Pty Ltd, AirDrill Hammers and Bits Pty Ltd and Schramm Australia Holding Pty Ltd.